COVID-19 Shoot Guidelines

 ● Stay at least 2 meters apart (or 1 meter with a mask on)

-Importantly for our industry, the Government have stated: "Where people cannot work from home they should continue to travel to work.
+Importantly for our industry, the Government have always stated: "Where people cannot work from home they should continue to travel to work.
 This is essential to keeping the country operating and supporting vital sectors and employers."

 Commercial shoots cannot be done from home and therefore the following guidelines have been set out by us, using existing guidelines from the Government, the APA (Advertising Producers Association) and the AOP (Association of Photographers).
 These will be updated in response to feedback on how they work in practice and new legislation and regulation.